How facial recognition technology is transforming daily life

 - control anesthesia during surgery.

 Smiling is not just a random requirement.
-The system needs to understand whether there is a living person, or just a photo.
-The recognition process takes no longer than two or three seconds.
+The system needs to understand whether there is a living person or just a photo.
+The recognition process takes no longer than 2 or 3 seconds.

-Last year, Alibaba’s facial recognition technology was tested in two Marriott hotels, in Hangzhou, and Sanya Province (Hainan Island).
+In 2018, Alibaba’s facial recognition technology was tested in two Marriott hotels, in Hangzhou, and Sanya Province (Hainan Island).
 The guest must approach a special self-service point to obtain the keys to their room.
-There, a guest would be asked to scan a passport, specify contact details and have a photo taken.
+There, a guest would be asked to scan a passport, specify contact details, and have a photo taken.
 The system compares the photo in the passport with the face of the guest.
 If the system confirms that it is the same person, it gives a room’s key card.